 After the glacier began to recede, the melt-off formed Glacial Lake Passaic.
 This massive lake had a depth of nearly 300 feet and was 30 miles long and 5-10 miles wide.
 Eventually the water pressure forced a gap through Long Hill and formed the Millington Gorge and the Passaic River.
 The lake nearly drained, leaving behind a basin that we know as the Great Swamp today.

-The varied vegetation provides a diversity of homes for the 220 bird, 33 mammal, and many reptile, amphibian, and fish species in Great Swamp.
-Of these species, 26 are listed by the state of New Jersey as threatened or endangered.
+The varied vegetation provides a diversity of homes for the 223 bird, 37 mammal, and many reptile, amphibian, and fish species in Great Swamp.
+Of these species, 26 are listed by the State of New Jersey as being threatened or endangered, including the wood turtle, blue-spotted salamander and bog turtle (also federally threatened).
 The Great Swamp is also home to one of the state’s largest breeding populations of Eastern Bluebirds, and it boasts a thriving Great Blue Heron rookery, which hatches about 80 chicks each summer.

 There is evidence that humans lived in the Great Swamp as early as 12,000 years ago, when mastodon and giant beaver still inhabited the area.
 When the first Europeans arrived in the 1600s, they encountered a group of Native Americans who called themselves the Lenape, which means “original people”.
 For a time, the two groups lived peacefully together, but disease and pressures for the land eventually forced the Lenape to abandon their home.
 The European settlers built small towns and villages, many of which remain today: Green Village, New Vernon, Basking Ridge, Meyersville, and others.